alaw22/blog_aggregator/README.md

 ALTER USER postgres PASSWORD 'postgres';
 ```

-To exit you can just type `exit` to leave the shell.
+To exit the shell you can just type `exit`.

 ### Connection String